aarongorka/aarongorka-com/content/blog/cms-project.md

 Some of the issues encountered were setting appropriate timeouts (especially as the application got slower and slower to boot as more things were added to it) and bizarre failure scenarios; in one case it was found that prematurely hitting the login page would cause the application to break forever, forcing a redeployment/reinstall.

+This script started off really simple, and grew at a continuous rate throughout the whole project, ending up at 600 lines of Python.
+Just to check if the application had started.

 ### Ping endpoints

-When running a stack that sends a request through many reverse proxies, it's useful to be able to see what component in the stack is able to serve requests.
-It's also useful for healthchecks (specifically liveness probes, not that ALB distinguishes the two) so that downstream failures do not cause cascading failures.
+When running a stack that sends a request through many reverse proxies, it's useful to be able to see what component in the stack are able to serve requests.
+It's also useful for healthchecks (specifically liveness probes, not that ALB distinguishes them from readiness probes) so that downstream failures do not cause cascading failures.

 In Apache HTTPD this was achieved with: